James Outman Player Props: Dodgers vs. Diamondbacks

-After going 1-for-3 with a home run and an RBI in his most recent game, James Outman and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Zach Davies) at 8:10 PM ET on Saturday.
+On Sunday, James Outman (on the back of going 1-for-3 with a home run and two RBI) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his last game against the Diamondbacks.
+In his last game, he hit a home run while going 1-for-3 against the Diamondbacks.

 James Outman Game Info & Props vs. the Diamondbacks